chaos-mesh/website/docs/simulate-redis-chaos-on-physical-nodes.md

 Use "chaosd attack redis [command] --help" for more information about a command.
 ```

-Currently, Chaosd supports simulating cache expiration, cache penetration, cache limit, sentinel restart and sentinel stop.
+Currently, Chaosd supports simulating cache expiration, cache penetration, cache limit, sentinel restart, and sentinel stop.

 ### Simulate cache expiration using command-line mode

-This command has the same meaning of Redis EXPIRE, refer to the [official documentation](https://redis.io/commands/expire/) for details.
+The meaning of this command is the same as EXPIRE in Redis.
+For more details, refer to the [Redis official documentation](https://redis.io/commands/expire/).

 :::note

-Currently, Chaosd do not support recovering keys that have executed `cache-expiration` operation, so please backup them in advance if you want to recover them.
+Currently, Chaosd does not support recovering keys that have executed `cache-expiration`, so please backup them in advance if you want to recover them.

 :::